-My beloved John Wilson’s very first time on the podium in the Royal Albert was not with his eponymous orchestra—that was in 2009—but, at age 35, conducting the 50-piece BBC Concert Orchestra in their program, “British Film Music“.
-First up is Sir William Walton’s score from the unseemly gorgeous 1969 war picture Battle of Britain.
-“Battle in the Air (at 1:30)” is spirited, ravishing and very dramatic.
-I saw the film first-run in Minneapolis, then again in London and then again in, of all places, Patras, Greece, but it’s the music I remember most.
+My beloved John Wilson’s very first time on the podium in the Royal Albert was not with his eponymous orchestra—that was in 2009—but, at age 35, conducting the 50-piece BBC Concert Orchestra in their program, “British Film Music” (entire program available here in 14 parts).
+First up is William Walton‘s* score from the unseemly gorgeous (all blue skies and puffy white clouds) 1969 war picture Battle of Britain.
+“Battle in the Air” (in part 1 @00:01:20) is spirited, ravishing and very dramatic.
+I saw the film first-run back home in Minneapolis, then again a few years later in London and then again in, of all places, Patras, Greece, but it’s the music I remember most.

 Yes love, that overtone did seem to go on forever, didn’t it?

 - “Battle In the Air” from Battle of Britain (1969) / William Walton